Home / Coffee knowledge / Which espresso machine is the right one?

 • Temperature fluctuations

-• Not as good for frothing milk
+• Not as well suited for frothing milk

 Pros: